betenner/D2R-Offline/readme.md

 # Usage

-Dotnet core 3.1 is required, which you can download at https://dotnet.microsoft.com/download/dotnet/3.1
+.NET Framework v4.7.2 is required, which you can download at https://dotnet.microsoft.com/download/dotnet-framework/thank-you/net472-web-installer

 Clone the project